 Survey results

-When interpreting the below findings it is worth considering the context that the intervention was delivered during the Covid-19 pandemic and aimed to improve mental wellbeing and social connection in adolescents who had been unable to attend school or meet with friends.
+When interpreting the below findings, it is worth considering the context that the intervention was delivered during the COVID-19 pandemic and aimed to improve mental wellbeing and social connection in adolescents who had been unable to attend school or meet with friends.
 There were statistically significant improvements in Nature Connection, Social Connection which both increased significantly, and significant improvements in Anxiety (POMs), Rumination, Scepticism, and Excitement (Three Circle Model) which all reduced significantly.
 The effect size was largest for Nature Connection.

 Subgroup analyses revealed that female adolescents’ Anxiety and scepticism scores decreased substantially compared with male’s scores, which showed a subtle increase.
 This is consistent with Barton et al. [27] who found that wilderness expeditions were especially effective for females in improving self-esteem and nature connection.
 Those with low Nature Connection scores at baseline increased in Nature Connection substantially, whereas those who scored highly in Nature connection at baseline showed no change in Nature connection scores by post-intervention.